 - The molecular makeup of the tumor

-Surgery is the initial treatment chosen for most spine tumors.
-This is important because it allows your OSUCCC – James experts to examine tissue under a microscope and make the most accurate diagnosis.
+Surgery may be one of the initial treatment options for spine tumors.
+This is important because it allows OSUCCC – James experts to examine tissue under a microscope and make the most accurate diagnosis.
 Surgery may consist of a biopsy to remove a small piece of tumor, or a tumor resection to remove a larger portion of the tumor.

 - Decompression: to remove bone that has the tumor and to increase the space around the spinal cord and nerves.